jamesfrancois/LIS4369/README.md

 *Course Work Links:*

 1. [A1 README.md](a1/README.md "My A1 README.md file")
-   - Screenshot of a1_tip_calculator application running using IDLE;
+    - Screenshot of a1_tip_calculator application running using IDLE
-   - Screenshot of a1_tip_calculator application running using Visual Studio Code;
+    - Screenshot of a1_tip_calculator application running using Visual Studio Code
-   - Screenshot of a1_tip_calculator application running using Jupyter Notebook;
+    - Screenshot of a1_tip_calculator application running using Jupyter Notebook

 2. [A2 README.md](a2/README.md "My A2 README.md file")
     - TBD